bebopjmm/starfinder-campaigns/dead-ehoes/Team/nevos-4.md

 ## Background

+Nevos-4 was 'born' at a foundry on Aballon, where it was immediately transitioned into military training.
+Upon certification as a soldier class android with piloting specialization, it decided against the traditional path of military or corporate security service.
+Instead Nevos-4 chose freelance for the greater independence and better opportunity to help eliminate the illegal manufacture and slavery of androids.

+The Starfinder Society's recent recruitment drive following the disasterous Scoured Stars incident caught Nevos-4's attention.
+It believes that by aligning with the Starfinder Society it will be able to do the most good towards protecting the Pact Worlds.
+The Exo-Guardian took interest in it's application, and Nevos-4 received a recruitment offer with starship passage to Absalom Station to meet Duravor Kreel.
 ## Personality
 ### Traits

--
+- I can stare down a nihili without flinching.
+- I can't stand the sight of an unfair fight.

 ### Ideals

-- A soldier's duty is to place their life in peril for the defense of others.
+- **Greater Good**: A soldier's duty is to place their life in peril for the defense of others.
-- I do what I must and obey just authority.
+- **Responsibility**: I do what I must and obey just authority.

 ### Flaws

--
+- I am afraid of any form of enslavement, but particularly one that would force me to fight against my will

 ## Character Developmennt